Reviewing Uses of Regulatory Compliance Monitoring: Results

-For \emph{compliance} checking approaches, the situation is different: more than half (i.e., five of nine) of the studies aim to improve compliance checking techniques and their application, one third (i.e, three of nine studies) aim to improve the business process itself, and two of nine studies aims to demonstrate the application of compliance checking.
+For \emph{compliance} checking applications, the situation is slightly: more than half (i.e., ten of 17) of the studies aim to improve compliance checking techniques and their application, only two of 17 studies aim to improve the business process itself, and little over two fifths (i.e., seven of 17 studies) aim to demonstrate the application of compliance checking.
 Notably, all three studies that explicitly set out to improve process compliance are situated in the area of trade and supply chains.

-\paragraph{Prescriptive Model Creation} Considering how prescriptive models are created in the relevant \emph{conformance} checking and \emph{compliance} checking studies, we see that no contribution out of the 45 identified studies automatically creates them based on the relevant regulations.
+\paragraph{Prescriptive Model Creation} Third, we consider how prescriptive models are created in the relevant studies.
+In all \emph{conformance} checking and \emph{compliance} checking studies, we see that no contribution out of the 58 identified studies automatically creates them based on the relevant regulations.
 In fact, all studies rely on manual input for creation of the required prescriptive model.
-Notably, the exact operationalization that led to the model is not largely described, and instead, only descriptions or visualizations of them are provided.
-For example, in ~\cite{accorsiExploitationProcessMining2012}, a BPMN model is created manually with and validated by process experts (in this case, bank managers), and further requirements are provided informally by bank managers and auditors, and manually translated into LTL formulae by the authors.
+Notably, the exact operationalization that led to the model is largely not described in detail, and instead, only descriptions or visualizations of them are provided.
+For example, in~\cite{accorsiExploitationProcessMining2012}, a BPMN model is created manually with and validated by process experts (in this case, bank managers), and further requirements are provided informally by bank managers and auditors, and manually translated into LTL formulae by the authors.

-\paragraph{Prescriptive Model Validation} Additionally, we note that in less than half of the \emph{conformance} checking studies (13 of 36), the prescriptive model is explicitly validated by the authors in conjunction with stakeholders or process experts.\footnote{The remaining studies did not mention whether the prescriptive model was evaluated or not.
-Hence, we only capture whether an explicit evaluation took place.} Interestingly, around half (seven out of 13) of those studies in which a validation is reported are in the healthcare domain.
+\paragraph{Prescriptive Model Validation} Additionally, we note that in less than one third of the \emph{conformance} checking studies (13 of 41), the prescriptive model is explicitly validated by the authors in conjunction with stakeholders or process experts.\footnote{The remaining studies did not mention whether the prescriptive model was evaluated or not.
+Hence, we only capture whether an explicit evaluation took place.} Interestingly, around half (seven of 13) of those studies in which a validation is reported are in the healthcare domain.
 We assume that this may be because of the need for expert involvement in healthcare settings to even operationalize the treatment guidelines, so that validation is a comparatively trivial addition.